A Gesture Life: Plot summary

-Doc Hata gives one piece of information about his daughter after the other, never giving all the information at the same point.
+Doc Hata gives one piece of information about his daughter after the other, never giving all the information.
 While the story is going on it becomes clear that a big fight between Doc Hata and Sunny took place a while ago and separated them.
 During a stay in the hospital, where he has to stay for almost burning his own house, Doc Hata remembers what this fight was about.
-In hospital Officer Como's daughter visits Doc Hata and he begins to remember which problems Sunny had with Officer Como.
+In the hospital Officer Como's daughter visits Doc Hata and he begins to remember which problems Sunny had with Officer Como.
 Sunny was in trouble and she did not accept the authority of the police officer.
-This is just the beginning of the tragedy which is going on between Sunny and Doc Hata.
-At this point of the story, in the flashback situation, it becomes clear that Sunny runs away from home and that she meets with dubious persons.
+It becomes clear via flashbacks that Sunny runs away from home and meets with dubious persons.

-Going on in the story, Doc Hata goes back in time a lot; he starts to talk about his time in World War II.
-He explains that most of the soldiers and also some officers had fun with abducted young women, who were brought there for the pleasures of the soldiers.
-He talks in particular about one girl he thought of the whole time.

-He is determined to find Sunny again from the information given to him by a police officer.
+Hata is determined to find Sunny again from the information given to him by a police officer.
 He also gives more background information on his conflict with Sunny.
 He encounters her in a mall, where failure of business is imminent in all the stores except for the one Sunny manages.
 She now has a son, named Thomas.
 Doc Hata tries to reconcile with Sunny by offering to help her take care of her son, whom Sunny is too busy to pay attention to.
 Sunny also expresses her need to find new ways of employment, as her store will be closing soon.